Tony Zierra

 Zierra's award-winning documentary, My Big Break, is a cautionary tale about the darker side of celebrity and the consequences of fame that also includes his struggle to make his first film.
 My Big Break has received consistently strong reviews and has been repeatedly praised for its unusually candid look at the effects of success on young rising stars in Hollywood.

 My Big Break won Best Documentary at the Boston Film Festival, Best Documentary at Artsfest, Pennsylvania, was nominated for Best Documentary at the Raindance Film Festival in London and was an official selection of The American Cinematic Experience Festival in New York.
 Zierra has been a featured speaker at The Popular Culture American Culture (PCA/ACA) national academic conference in New Orleans, PCA/ACA Southwest/Texas academic conference and the PCA/ACA national academic conference in Boston.

-Zierra's latest production is the documentary SK13 about the legendary filmmaker, Stanley Kubrick.
+Zierra's latest production is the documentary SK13: Kubrick's Endgame about the legendary filmmaker, Stanley Kubrick.
+The film premiered on July 18, 2025 at the Low Cinema in Ridgewood, New York which was opened by filmmaker John Wilson and partners.
 The film deals specifically with the Kubrick film Eyes Wide Shut, this being Kubrick's 13th feature film.